staillansag/wm-projects/README.md

 ## Build Configuration

-What needs to be done
+### Objectives:
+-   Set up the build environment
-- build a Docker image that contains the MSR license file and the IS packages that were pushed to git
+-   build a first Docker image that contains the MSR license file and the IS packages that were pushed to git
 -   tag this image and push it to a Docker repository (we will use Docker hub here, but any Docker repsository could be used)

-It is assumed that:
+### Assumptions:
 -   Docker is installed in the machine where you will perform the build (we will call it the build server.)
 -   You have a Docker hub account

+### What needs to be done:
 1. Create a directory somewhere in the build server
 2. Create a resources sub-folder and place your MSR license file in it (xml file)
 3. Create a source sub-folder and place yourself into this folder